ToolJet/ToolJet/docs/docs/tutorial/transformations.md

 ## Transform using Python

-Let's write a simple transformation to compute `first_name` and `last_name` for all the customers that we fetch in the previous step.
+Let's use Python transformation to compute `first_name` and `last_name` for all the customers that we fetch in the previous step.

 ```python
 return list(map(lambda row: {